Twinklebear/Twinklebear.github.io-jekyll/_posts/2013-08-18-lesson-3-sdl-extension-libraries.md

 <img class="centered" width="500" height="auto"	src="/assets/img/lesson_3/result.png">
 <br />

 If you have any issues check your error log and check back through the lesson.
-Feel free to post any questions you may have below.
+Feel free to send an email or tweet for any questions you may have.

 I'll see you again soon in [Lesson 4: Handling Events!]({% post_url 2013-08-20-lesson-4-handling-events %})